aeternity/contraect/README.md

 # start up the script docker image and connect to it
 $> docker-compose run --rm scripts bash
 ```

+Otherwise have the Parity Signer ready to be used, at http://127.0.0.1:8180.

 ## Deploy the AEToken contract